genyleap/openproof/docs/02-CONFIGURATION.md

 issuer = "https://identity.example.com"
 key_id = "openproof-rs256-1"
 signing_key = "file:/run/secrets/openproof-oidc-private.pem"
+previous_signing_keys_directory = "/run/openproof/previous-oidc-keys"
 ```

 `signing_key` is an RSA private key in PEM format.
 The server derives the public
 JWK and publishes it through `/.well-known/jwks.json`; private key material is
 never returned by an HTTP endpoint.
+The optional previous-key directory may
+contain up to eight regular RSA public-key files named `<kid>.pem`.
+Those keys
+are published after the active key so relying parties can validate tokens issued
+before a rotation; they are never used to sign new tokens.
+Symlinks, duplicate
+or active key IDs and RSA keys below 2048 bits fail startup.

 Environment overrides: